ekalosak/moshi-client/README.md

 - MREMOTEAUTH default false i.e. use emulator
 - MREMOTEFIRESTORE default false i.e. use emulator

+#### Android emulator
+- Enable virtual microphone uses host audio input in the 'Microphone' submenu of the '...' expandable in the emulator toolbar.
+Otherwise the emulator mic will pick up only silence (static).

 ## On write in vim, hot reload flutter
 In vim,
 `:FlutterRun -d chrome`